smukkejohan/RTIMULib/README.md

 * L3GD20H + LSM303D (optionally with the LPS25H) as used on the Pololu AltIMU-10 v4.
 * L3GD20 + LSM303DLHC as used on the Adafruit 9-dof (older version with GD20 gyro) IMU.
 * L3GD20H + LSM303DLHC (optionally with BMP180) as used on the new Adafruit 10-dof IMU.
+* Bosch BMX055 (although magnetometer support is experimental currently).

 Pressure/temperature sensing is supported for the following pressure sensors:

 * BMP180
 * LPS25H
 * MS5611
+* MS5637

 Note that currently only pressure sensors connected via I2C are supported.
+Also, an MS5637 sensor will be auto-detected as an MS5611.
+To get the correct processing for the MS5637, edit the RTIMULib.ini file and set PressureType=5.

 By default, RTIMULib will try to autodiscover IMUs and pressure sensors on I2C and SPI busses (only IMUs on the SPI bus).
 This will use I2C bus 1 and SPI bus 0 although this can be changed by hand editing the .ini settings file (usually called RTIMULib.ini) loaded/saved in the current working directory by any of the RTIMULib apps.
 RTIMULib.ini is self-documenting making it easy to edit.
 Alternatively, RTIMULibDemo and RTIMULibDemoGL provide a GUI interface for changing some of the major settings in the .ini file.